 Financial Seminar Summary

-All of this long-winded rant just boils down to this one simple concept: After making the initial money seminar investment, are you willing to spend another ten minutes preparing a mini-retirement plan, then taking the time to explain it, then telling all about what you do to someone you know very little about, or not?
+All of this long-winded rant just boils down to this one simple concept: After making the initial retirement seminar investment, are you willing to spend another ten minutes preparing a mini-retirement plan, and then taking the time to explain it, then telling all about what you do to someone you know very little about, or not?

 If not, then marketing seminars are probably not for you.
 Actually if not, then the financial planning and/or money management business is probably not for you.
 This whole business is all about risking time / money / work on things that may or may not be profitable.

-If you think doing another ten minutes of work is a risk you can accept, then with this investing seminar system you're going to have a way of building your client base that's effective and doesn't just waste tons of time, work, or money.
+If you think doing another ten minutes of work is a risk you can accept, then with this investing seminar system you're going to have a great way of slowly building your client base that's effective and doesn't just waste tons of time, work, or money.

-If you don't do the free mini-plan teaser, and you don't offer anything else of value (like convincing them you're a super-star money manager), then most seminar attendees will have little reason to come into your office.
+If you don't perform the free 401k allocation or mini-retirement plan teaser, and you don't offer anything else of value (like convincing them you're a super-star money manager), then most seminar attendees will have little reason to come into your office.

-Whether you want to charge admission to come, is up to you, but most people do it for free, and at great expense, in hopes of getting the elusive first appointments with attendees that may end up being great long-term profitable clients (and then give great referrals).
+Whether you want to charge admission to come, is up to you.
+But most advisors do it for free, and at great expense; in hopes of getting the elusive first appointments with attendees that may end up being great long-term profitable clients (and then give great referrals).

-In case you didn't know, you should never ever pitch any product sales in your financial seminar.
+In case you didn't know, you should never pitch any product sales in your financial seminar.
 People will actually get up and walk out as soon as they think you're trying to sell them anything - especially annuities or life insurance.

-So financial planning seminars are very attractive for prospects to learn from an actual local advisor, because some know better than to do anything based on what's on TV or in the media.
+So financial planning seminars are very attractive for prospects to learn from an actual local advisor, because some know better than to do anything based on what's on TV, the web, or in the media.